Free Louisiana State Records: Marriage, Divorce, Warrant & More

 The vital records in Louisiana are:

 Can I Access Anyone’s Vital Records in Louisiana?
-(Free Louisiana Divorce Records and Marriage Records Search Form)
+(Free Louisiana Divorce & Marriage Records Search)

 Louisiana state records are “closed”.
 This means that death and birth certificates are not open to the public.
 All birth and death certificate requests must include sufficient identification, a completed application, and the required fees.